open-access-policies/health-tech/_operational_procedures/OP-PROC-003.md

 ---
 ### 1. Purpose

-To provide the immediate steps a user and the IT Security Team must take when a mobile device used for company business is reported lost or stolen.
+To provide the immediate steps a user and the IT Security Team shall take when a mobile device used for company business is reported lost or stolen.

 ### 2. Scope